NexPlayer/NexPlayer_HTML5_Documentation/API.md

 #### player.sendImpression()

-Send the impression details to the server (only for internal management).
+Sends the impression details to the server (only for internal management).

 **Type**: instance method of [<code>Player</code>](#Player)